-Dr. Walter Zemel's medical specialty is facial plastic surgery and otolaryngology (ear, nose, and throat).
-He takes United Healthcare Platinum, United Healthcare Navigate, and Aetna HSA are among the insurance carriers that Dr. Zemel accepts.
+Dr. Walter Zemel specializes in facial plastic surgery and otolaryngology (ear, nose, and throat).
+United Healthcare Platinum, United Healthcare Navigate, and Aetna HSA are among the insurance carriers that Dr. Zemel accepts.

 Otolaryngologists are also called 'ENTs' because their area of specialty is the ears, nose, and throat.
 Otolaryngologists treat most of the diseases and disorders that affect the head or neck.
 They can provide routine medical care, such as giving hearing tests or treating chronic conditions such as allergies.
 Otolaryngologists also perform a number of surgeries on the head and neck.
 Some of the illnesses and issues that otolaryngologists treat include: